26, May 2012, CEST. Welcome to the beta version of Econ Stats, the Economic Statistics Database service provided by EconomyWatch.com.

 Currency Symbol: XAF

-Disputes - international: periodic skirmishes over water and grazing rights among related pastoral populations along the border with southern Sudan persist
+Disputes - International: periodic skirmishes over water and grazing rights among related pastoral populations along the border with southern Sudan persist

-Illicit drugs: -
+Illicit Drugs: -